aam29dc/cxmatrix_cpp2/README.md

     return strint("Rows can't be zero.")*(rows <= 0) + strint("Cols can't be zero.")*(cols <= 0);
   ````

-In this module I tried using strict c++, its newer features, the stl, and avoid using raw pointers.
+In this module I tried using strict c++, its newer features, the stl, and avoided using raw pointers.

 This is required in the matrix.h, this denotes the possible types that the Matrix class can be.